LarsHLunde/RuTorrent-Installer/README.md

-# RuTorrent-Installer v1.1
+# RuTorrent-Installer v1.3

 ## Description
 This is a RuTorrent installer for debian based linux systems.
 My original goal for the project was to make a RuTorrent installer for the Raspberry Pi 3 running Raspbian-jessie-lite but found quickly that it worked on many different Debian based systems.

-It downloads and compiles XML-RPC, LibTorrent and rTorrent, and runs on apache2 web server.
+It downloads and compiles XML-RPC, LibTorrent and rTorrent, or downloads them from the repo if rTorrent is 0.9.6, and runs on apache2 web server.

 ## Systems